dsagman/picat/readme_v2.md

 ## Why Am I Interested in Optimization?

 My interest in optimization goes back to when I worked on the Optimization Subroutine Library at IBM Kingston in my first job out of college in 1989.
-IBM needed a technical writer for the manual who had a background in computing and math, and as a dual CS/Math major with a writing minor, who also happend to have a father who worked at IBM for 30 years, I was the perfect person.
+IBM needed a technical writer for the manual who had a background in computing and math, and as a dual CS/Math major with a writing minor, who also happened to have a father who worked at IBM for 30 years, I was the perfect person.

-OSL was a cutting edge Simplex and interior-point barrier method linear optimimzation library of subroutines for IBM mainframes that worked with Fortran, APL, and hard-core 360 Assembly.
+OSL was a cutting edge Simplex and interior-point barrier method linear optimization library of subroutines for IBM mainframes that worked with Fortran, APL, and hard-core 360 Assembly.
 It could also take advantage of the "vector processing facility" to do multiple operations simultaneously.
 Today we call that SIMD.

 This was software that cost in the hundreds of thousands of dollars and ran on machines that cost millions.
 But it was in great demand nonetheless: Airlines and trucking companies used OSL for scheduling, oil and gas companies for evaluating the potential of drill sites.

 Nowadays, you can just download for free any of a number of linear programming libraries and run them on your laptop with more compute than any 1990s mainframe.
-However, at the time, and still today, the math at the center of this is over my head, which is why **I find Picat so appealling.
+However, at the time, and still today, the math at the center of this is over my head, which is why **I find Picat so appealing.
 It's a chance to learn about optimization with the linear algebra available, but not required.**

-*Fun fact: A couple the researchers from IBM who wrote much of OSL, John Forrest and John Tomlin, were and are instrumental in COIN-OR, an open source optimization software initative.
+*Fun fact: A couple the researchers from IBM who wrote much of OSL, John Forrest and John Tomlin, were and are instrumental in COIN-OR, an open source optimization software initiative.
 John Forrest was not the friendliest to a young technical writer, but John Tomlin was as kind as possible. https://www.informs.org/Recognizing-Excellence/Award-Recipients/John-Forrest https://www.coin-or.org/coinCup/coinCup2007Winner.html*